Best VPN for Chrome 2020 – VPNs for Chrome Extensions Included

 This is one VPN that won’t be out of any top VPN list, irrespective of platform and things are not too different here as well.
 ExpressVPN has years of market credibility of being a top-grade service and there have been no known slip-ups of this service, unlike many other similar peer VPN providers.

-According to our Best VPN for Chrome Extension review, ExpressVPN’s Chrome add-on is seamless to use on Windows, Macs and even Linux OS.
+According to our Best VPN review, ExpressVPN’s Chrome add-on is seamless to use on Windows, Macs and even Linux OS.
 Its UI and UX are geared to put all features within easy accessibility.
 Its extension is mobile friendly making it the top choice for protecting your device with a credible VPN for Chrome Android.

 Everyone, from an amateur to a pro, can easily switch to any one of the 148 servers located in 94 countries while being secured with a kill switch, AES 256 Encryption, DNS leak protection, WebRTC block and a zero logs policy.
 It even unblocks all types of geo-restricted sites anytime, anywhere, making it one of the very services who can actually claim to provide this service for users.